-Paddy Dempsey is a PhD student at Baker IDI in the Physical Activity Laboratory where he is supervised by Professor David Dunstan, Professor Neville Owen, Professor Bronwyn Kingwell and Dr Julian Sacre.
+Paddy Dempsey was a PhD student at Baker Institute in the Physical Activity Laboratory where he was supervised by Professor David Dunstan, Professor Neville Owen, Professor Bronwyn Kingwell and Dr Julian Sacre.
 He studied exercise physiology in his home country of New Zealand before moving to Melbourne for his PhD.
 Paddy successfully completed his PhD in 2017, he now works as a researcher at Baker Institute.

 What is your research about?

 In modern society many adults spend up to 70% of their waking hours sitting.
 There is growing evidence that this can have serious health consequences - particularly for people with type 2 diabetes.

 I am interested in identifying the doses, timing and patterning of physical activity that are required to optimise metabolic and cardiovascular health.
 Specifically, my research focuses on understanding the potential for prevention and management of type 2 diabetes through reducing or ‘breaking up’ the large proportions of the day spent sitting.
 To contribute to our understanding in this area, my studies draw on two parallel strands of evidence.
 Firstly, data from large population-based studies, which use high-quality objective and self-reported measures of physical activity and sitting time, and secondly, controlled laboratory studies in which ‘breaks’ in sitting time are manipulated.

 What made you choose this area of research?
 Have you always been interested in it?

 I have always been fascinated with science and how the human body works.
 My research in the area of exercise physiology was initially motivated by my own athletic pursuits, but evolved over time.

 I became interested in how I could apply the scientific principles I’d learned to battle chronic disease.
 We still have so much to figure out about why physical activity works and how to get more people to do it.
 This is where I felt I could make the biggest difference.